| Before I get started with the factual information, now that I've had years to put this chapter of my life into some kind of perspective... Who

 There are studies now being

 conducted on Parental Alienation Syndrome & Parental Alienation.
 Courts are increasingly recognizing Parental Alienation Syndrome & Parental Alienation.
+Most recently, the Vermont

 Supreme Court removed a child from the mother because of Parental Alienation & Parental